 - 5.7.1.
 Survey the public to determine their expectations and evaluations of our enforcement efforts. - 5.7.2.
 Identify areas of dissatisfaction. - 5.7.3.
-Revise program strategies and action plans as necessary to improve our performance.
+Revise program strategies and action plans as necessary to improve our performance based on annual evaluation of enforcement outcomes and effective balance of routine patrol, undercover work, special operations, and priority setting toward more severe and egregious infractions.